 - Ensuring regularly used items are easily accessible

 - Arranging to have someone at home with you or to check in on you when you are discharged

 - Arranging to have some one help you with everyday household tasks such as cooking, cleaning, shopping and laundry

 - If you are having hip or knee surgery, make sure you have a firm chair with 2 arms and a firm back, and ensures your hips are not lower than your knees

 - You may also require equipment such as a toilet seat raiser and shower chair

 Day of surgery

 You will usually be admitted to hospital on the day of your surgery or the day before.
-You will be asked a number of questions and be required to fill in some forms.
+You will be asked a number of questions and be required to complete forms.
 It is important you bring your x-rays and scans and other test results with you.
 An anaethetist will discuss your past medical history and any problems with past anaesthetics.
 A nurse will help you prepare for your surgery and accompany you to the operating suites.

-If you are have joint replacement surgery or other surgery requiring you to stay in hospital, you will be taken to your ward when you are awake and your pain is under control.
+If you are having a joint replacement surgery or other surgery requiring you to stay in hospital, you will be taken to your ward when you are awake and your pain is under control.
 You may stay in hospital for up to a week depending on the type of operation.
 This time allows the hospital staff to make sure you are safe and comfortable before discharge.